Figma IPO: Date, Price, Final Terms, S-1

 Figma S-1 Filing

 Read the latest S-1 filing on the SEC website.
+Amended version with the latest terms dropped on July 28th.

 Ownership

-The Figma investor list includes Index Ventures, Andreessen Horowitz, Greylock, Kleiner Perkins, Sequoia, Durable Capital, Haystack, Founders Fund, ICONIQ, Morgan Stanley’s Counterpoint Global, Adam Nash (LinkedIn), Mike Krieger (Instagram), Jeff Weiner (LinkedIn), and Soleio Cuervo (Facebook).
+Pre-IPO investors included Figma’s founders and employees and several well-known venture capital firms and investors, including Index Ventures, Andreessen Horowitz, Greylock, Kleiner Perkins, Sequoia, Durable Capital, Haystack, Founders Fund, ICONIQ, Morgan Stanley’s Counterpoint Global, Adam Nash (LinkedIn), Mike Krieger (Instagram), Jeff Weiner (LinkedIn), and Soleio Cuervo (Facebook).

-Funding Rounds
+Private Funding Rounds

 Round | Date | Est. Valuation | Raise Amount | Price |